Health and Safety Consultants & Accreditation Experts

 Thorough planning not only improves organisation but can significantly lower any health and safety risks, and help you manage the situation better in the event of a risk.

-A construction phase plan is required on all construction projects - no matter the size.
+A construction phase plan is required on all construction projects, no matter their size.
 This is put in place to ensure your safety.
 For more information about when you need a construction phase plan and more, read on.

 When Do You Need a Construction Phase Plan?